Glossary of mFT terms

 - 4K Photo:

-- 4K Photo is an operating mode on selected Panasonic mFT cameras that lets photographers extract single frames from 4K recordings.
+- 4K Photo is an operating mode on selected Panasonic mFT cameras that lets photographers extract single frames with a resolution of 8 MP from 4K recordings.
 4K Photo is different from simply grabbing a simple image from video footing by making it possible to select a still image-friendly aspect ratio, choosing aperture and shutter speed values optimized for still capture, and providing full EXIF information for the individual image.
 The operating mode is particularly useful for capturing the "decisive moment" of fast-moving subjects.

 - Anti-Shock is an Olympus term, which was originally used for a mirror lock-up mechanism to reduce vibration from the mirror swing on Four-Thirds DSLR.
 On mirrorless m43 cameras, the term refers to a delay between the shutter closing and it opening, allowing for time for the vibrations caused by the shutter movement to die out and, thus, eliminating the risk of image blur.
 Selected cameras also feature a "0 Sec Anti-Shock" setting, whereby the camera uses its electronic rather than its mechanical shutter for first curtain operation at certain shutter speeds.
 Electronic shutters do not rely on any moving parts, whose deceleration could cause vibrations.
 Hence, electronic shutters are not subject to the adverse effects of shutter shock.